bee and butterfly sharing some flowers

 While butterflies don’t have a bite or stinger to inject poison or venom they can be toxic to some animals that choose to consume them due to their diet of poisonous plants.

-While the toxins in the plant have no effect on the butterfly that consumes them any predator who consumes the butterfly will not have the same natural resistance built up over thousands of years of evolution.
+While the toxins in the plant do not affect the butterfly that consumes them any predator who consumes the butterfly will not have the same natural resistance built up over thousands of years of evolution.

-Other species of butterfly opt for the mimic route, displaying colours and patterns associated with much more toxic varieties in the hope of fooling any unwanted attackers.
+Other species of butterflies opt for the mimic route, displaying colours and patterns associated with much more toxic varieties in the hope of fooling any unwanted attackers.